henryjuho/drosophila_indels/README.md

 ## Generating callable sites fastas

-Fasta files of callable sites were created and summarised for both species using the following codes:
+Fasta files of callable sites were created and summarised using the following codes:

 | Case            | code  |
 |:----------------|:-----:|